2ptr/Shroud/README.md

 # Shroud
 Malware generation tool for custom shellcode droppers.
 Intended to be a lightweight successor to [Mallet](https://github.com/Jake123otte1/Mallet).
-Currently used for on-disk droppers but eventually moving to in-memory execution only.

 ## Setup